Iowa State Cyclones: Cross country

 The Iowa State women's cross country team competes in the Big 12 Conference of NCAA Division I athletics.
 Andrea Grove-McDonough is in her 4th ISU's head women's cross country coach.

 They have 12 conference team titles and nine individual titles since they first formed a men's cross country team in 1973.
 Their 8 Big Eight Conference championships were the most in the conference's 20-year history.
 They have five AIAW national championships as well as finishing the NCAA championship twice as runner-up.
 They have had one NCAA individual championship, Betsy Saina, who also holds the NCAA 6,000 meter record.

 The cross country team hosts their home meets at the state-of-the-art cross country course south of Iowa State's campus.

 Golf

 The Iowa State women's golf team competes in the Big 12 Conference of NCAA Division I athletics.
 Christie Martens is in her 17th season as ISU's head women's golf coach.

 They have earned one conference championship as a team and one individual conference championship since they first formed a women's golf team in 1972.
-They have competed in the NCAA regional tournament 14 times as well as the championship four times.
+They have competed in the NCAA regional tournament 14 times as well as the NCAA Championship four times.

 The team practices at the Golf Performance Center that opened in 2013.